cohenadair/VEGANbot/README.md

 7. Run the app: `node api.js`
 8. Go to the desired URL, such as `localhost:8080/veganbot/ingredient_category/aloe%20vera`
 9. View the result

+## Running Test Suites
+1. Make sure you have `mocha` installed globally
+2. In Terminal, navigate to the parent directory of the test files you want to run (i.e. `Train-2.0/VEGANbot/`)
+3. Run `mocha`
+> Note that by default, Mocha runs all `.js` files in the `test/` directory of the current directory, if one exists.

 ## License